Colorado Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Colorado?

 Yes.
 Colorado requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 16 are exempt. $12.96 resident annual fishing license for residents 64 and older (a reduced fee, NOT free), against $44.87 for residents 18–63.
+Seniors 64+ are also exempt from the separate $12.76 Habitat Stamp.
+Low-income residents 64+ may qualify for a discounted lifetime license under the Centennial program.
 Always confirm current rules with the Colorado Parks and Wildlife before you fish.

 Where do you buy a Colorado fishing license?